groue/GRDBCombine/README.md

 The fetched value is published on the main queue, unless you provide a specific scheduler to the `receiveOn` argument.

-A new database access starts each time this publishers is subscribed to.
+A new database access starts each time this publisher is subscribed to.

 #### `DatabaseWriter.writePublisher(receiveOn:updates:)`